Alexa Voice Service (AVS) SDK Overview

 - Protect executable files and processes from tampering and inspection.

-- Protect storage of the SDK's persistent states from tampering and inspection.
+- Protect persistent states of the SDK from tampering and inspection.

 - Your C++ implementation of AVS Device SDK interfaces must not retain locks, crash, hang, or throw exceptions.

 - Use exploit mitigation flags and memory randomization techniques when you compile your source code to prevent vulnerabilities from exploiting buffer overflows and memory corruptions.

 Watch the get started tutorial to learn about the how the SDK works and the set up process.